council

 Council uses a differential rating system.
 This means there is a different rate in the dollar for different property types or categories.

-For more information on council's differential rate definitions, please refer to pages 28-30 of the 2022-23 Budget.
+For more information on Council's differential rate definitions, please refer to pages 39-43 of the 2024-25 Budget of the 2024-25 Budget.

 Filter Forms